 There are following variables on the "Data-received

-MsgType - (Long) The received can be of read type (value 1) or write type (value 2)
+MsgType - (Long) The received message can be of read type (value 1) or write type (value 2)

 SourceAddress - (String) KNX address of the device that have sent the message

 TargetAddress - (String) KNX address of the device receiving the message